The pads of any headphones are a crucial part of the set, providing comfort and ensuring the sound is smooth.

-It’s generally recommended to use a cleaning solution that you’re generally using for cleaning electronics.
+It’s generally recommended to use a cleaning solution that you use for cleaning electronics.
 A toothbrush could help minimize the damage to the casing, although scrubbing is almost unavoidable for old sweat marks and chunks of strong adhesive.

-Changing headphone cups, foam, and pads is usually not a terribly difficult process.
-The steps contained in this guide apply to the replacement process of the majority of headphone models.
+Changing headphone cups, foam, and pads is usually not a difficult process.
+The steps in this guide apply to the replacement process of most headphone models.

 However, certain ones are a bit more complicated, in which case you should take your headphones to a professional.
 This is especially important for cans with ‘permanent’ pads that you’d have to take apart to replace their pads.